FlorianBury/BambooDatacardProducer/README.md

 #### Include sub-configs
 You can put an entire config entry (or subpart of it) in a separate file using `!include <name of sub-config>` (they have to be in the same directory though).
 During the yaml importation it will be filled by the sub-config content.

 Can be extremely useful when some content has to be shared between multiple configs, to avoid copy pasting and keeping track of the differences.
+Also works recursively (the sub-config can include sub-configs)

 Example :
 ```yaml
 groups:
   - !include <groups1>.yml
   - !include <groups2>.yml
 ```
-Note : in this case the groups wil consist of a list of two dicts, but in the script it will make it a single dict.
+Note : in this case the groups will consist of a list of two dicts, but in the script it will make it a single dict.

 #### Using variables in the config
 When you try to do a parameter scan, you need one datacard per parameter, but you do not want to have a config per parameter because keeping track of changes is a nightmare...